MorganRuffell/Luminiferious_Game/README.md

 # GamesProductionTerm1

-### This is the repo for the games production term 1 repository.
+####  This is the repo for the games production term 1 repository.
 =======

-# GamesProduction
+Luminiferious is a prototype 2.d Scroller, currently I am working through the bugs that the 3D artists have with their 3D models as they are not animated properly.
+The game is built on the back of the unity game Engine (Version 2019.2.3f1).

 ### Member List